 I am keen on using a wide range of techniques in my research, including Index Decomposition Analysis, Multi-Regional Input Output Analysis, Econometrics, Exergy Analysis, and System Dynamics Modelling.

-Other research interests include energy-economy modelling, degrowth, political ecology, political economy, social justice, climate change and environmental damage mitigation, post-keynesian economics.
+Other research interests include energy-economy modelling, climate change, social justice, degrowth, political economy, and post-keynesian economics.

 - MSc in Environmental Management and Sustainability, Aalborg University